ITensor/website/docs/cppv3/book/index.md

 # Index Objects
+r

 The most basic element of ITensor is not actually a tensor: it is a tensor index, an object of type&nbsp;`Index`.
 (By tensor index we mean i,j, or k in an expression like @@T_{ijk}@@.)

 ITensors are "intelligent tensors" because they "know" what indices they have.
-This is possible since an Index carries extra information beyond its size.
+This is possible since an Index carries extra information beyond its dimension.

-The simplest way to construct an Index is to give its size:
+The simplest way to construct an Index is to give its dimension:

     auto i = Index(3);